kuzzleio/documentation/src/sdk-reference/js/6/offline-tools/index.md

 # Offline tools

-The Kuzzle SDK provides a set of properties that help your application to be resilient to the loss of network connection during its lifespan.
+The Kuzzle SDK provides a set of properties that helps your application to be resilient to the loss of network connection during its lifespan.

 ## Contructor options and properties